kingfredrickvi/livestreameditor/README.md

     1. If you want to use the `install.sh` choose ubuntu-18.
     1. Upload an ssh key if you don't have one uploaded already dummy.
     1. Firewall: port 22 your IP, port 80/443 open to everyone.
+1. Update your domain so that the @ points to the VM's IP and make an additional unique subdomain just for this VM (eg usny1.livestreameditor.com)
 1. SSH into the machine.
 1. `wget https://raw.githubusercontent.com/kingfredrickvi/livestreameditor/main/backend/install.sh`
 1. `chmod +x install.sh && ./install.sh`